 What to Avoid?

 Acrylic is the plastic material commonly found in home craft projects; it also reacts very abysmally to super glue.
-The glue can cause a chemical burn and the acrylic sheet coming into contact with one another.
+The glue can cause a chemical burn to the acrylic sheet coming into contact with one another.
 That kind of reaction can cause extreme white clouding within the plastic.

 Engaging Read – 6 Best Plastic Molding Techniques | A Complete Analysis